kongulov/kongulov.dev/_posts/2022-08-08-solid-liskov-substitution-principle.md

 }
 ```

-Now inherited classes do not violate the behavior of base classes, and therefore the LIP principle is not violated.
+Now inherited classes do not violate the behavior of base classes, and therefore the LSP principle is not violated.